What Are the Best Cucumber Companion Plants?

 Radish

-Sow radishes synchronously with cucumbers, and once sprouted, it's ready to be planted outdoors.
-Leave approximately half a meter (18-20 inches) between rows of cucumber and radish.
+Sow radishes synchronously with cucumbers, and once they sprout, they're ready to be planted outdoors.
+Leave approximately 18-20 inches (or half a meter) between rows of cucumber and radish.

 Carrot